Why are chemicals such as chlorine and chloramine added to tap water and how can you remove them?

 Why are chlorine and chloramine added to tap water?

-Chlorine has been used for 100 years to keep tap water safe to drink by killing microorganisms such as bacteria, germs, infections, and protozoans.
-The objective is to keep chlorine at a sufficient level all the way to the tap as the organisms could be picked up along the way due to old pipes, leaks or contamination.
-EPA, WHO and other international organizations have set these targets based on safe levels for humans.
+Chlorine has been used for 100 years to keep tap water safe to drink.
+It kills microorganisms such as bacteria, germs, infections, and protozoans.
+The objective is to keep chlorine at a sufficient level all the way to the tap as organisms could be picked up along the way due to old pipes, leaks or contamination.
+EPA, WHO and other international organisations have set these targets based on safe levels for humans.

 Chloramine which in simple terms is made up of ammonia and free chlorine works in a similar way to chlorine.
 The reason it’s used more and more frequently for water treatment is that the taste and odor are better than chlorine.
 The amount of chlorine or chloramine added depends on how much is required to destroy all organisms in the water systems.
 Normally greater amounts are required for hard water.
 Using a free-chlorine test-strip on water treated with chloramine will not show any results, as the free-chlorine has turned into chloramine in the presence of ammonia.

 Why might you want to remove or reduce chlorine and chloramine?

 With hundreds of studies carried out, there is little evidence that the recommended levels of chlorine and chloramine have any direct negative health impact on humans.
 However, there are indirect issues

 - Chlorine combined with organic materials may cause bi-products such as THMs and VOCs whereof some are suspected to be cancerous.